openpnp/openpnp/Linear-Transformed-Axes.md

 ## Use Case : Non-Squareness Compensation

-No mechanical machine is _ever_ perfectly square.
-Many times this is irrelevant for the application at hand.
-However, inexpensive (DIY) machines are prone to exhibit some noticeable non-squareness that may matter for Pick&Place accuracy.
+Even after having tried to mechanically square a machine (see the [[Machine Squaring Guide]]) it is hardly _ever_ perfect.
+Other machines cannot be mechanically squared, due to technical or safety constraints.
+A mild non-squareness is irrelevant for the Pick&Place use case, as it is not very demanding, and OpenPnP has various built-in compensation capabilities.
+However, inexpensive (DIY) machines are prone to exhibit noticeable non-squareness that may matter practically.
 So instead of buying much more expensive hardware, let's use a piece of clever software and some brains to compensate.
 The following illustration shows the problem and steps to solve it:

 ![Non-Squareness-Compensation](https://user-images.githubusercontent.com/9963310/96003787-e488e180-0e3a-11eb-8732-0c4d06ca2b33.png)